 I created this recipe quite by accident one day but I’m so glad I did as it has quickly become a firm favourite.
 I had made a parsnip Dauphinoise but the cream split while it was in the oven and it looked horrible.
-I didn’t want to waste it so I turned it into this cream of parsnip puree instead.
-Now, I make this deliberately as an accompaniment to roast pork or goose at Christmas and it’s just delicious.
+I didn’t want to waste it so I turned it into this cream of parsnip purée instead.
+Now, I make this deliberately as an accompaniment to roast pork, venison or goose at Christmas and it’s just delicious.

-- 3 parsnips, peeled and cut into thin slices.
+- 3 parsnips, peeled and chopped into chunks

 - Put it into a warmed serving dish and garnish with chopped chestnuts.

 - This reheats well in a microwave or will keep warm in a low oven if you want to make it a little ahead of time.

 - To get the latest #TheFridayRecipe from the Pigeon Cottage Kitchen blog, just add your email address to the subscribe box at the top right-hand column of the website.

 - Follow me on Twitter @pigeoncottage, on Instagram at Pigeon Cottage Kitchen, and the Pigeon Cottage Kitchen page on Facebook.